Realiserad/jupyter-docker-mssql/README.md

 Available images
 ================

-The following images are built using GitHub Actions:
+The following images are built weekly using GitHub Actions:

 | Source container                                                                               | Build status
 | ---------------------------------------------------------------------------------------------- | ------------- |